 In Colorado, Eric worked for the University Center for Atmospheric Research as Education Designer for the GLOBE Program’s Student Climate Research Campaign.
 He developed web-content, interactives, social media, STEM focused events, and international teacher trainings, before starting Rocky Mountain Education Design in 2010.
 After a successful launch year and programming, Eric was hired as an Instructor for the University of Colorado Boulder Science Discovery Program.
 In collaboration with students and researchers, Eric developed informal STEM programs and teacher trainings before being hired as their Education Designer in 2011.
 Over a seven-year transition from designer, to coordinator, then program manager, Eric built statewide STEM outreach programs reaching thousands of learners, one of the largest teacher professional development programs the state, and lead broader impacts and multiyear outreach efforts for research partners, university programs, and companies around the world.

 In 2018, Eric relaunched Rocky Mountain Education Design to continue working with schools and partners across the mountain west, and to support cutting-edge STEAM, invention literacy, and place-based education programs nationwide.
-The company grew fast, providing teacher workshops, unique hybrid-learning professional development, technology consulting, and education design to schools, districts, universities, and companies around the world.
-A surge national-level programs, as well as international technology collaborations, allowed Rocky Mountain Education Design to expand into the Pacific Northwest and launch a new division, Sky Valley Education Design, in 2019.
-This new division works to blend problem solving and engineering design, with social change, environmental, and sustainability programs, through student design and research projects, technology integration, and mentorship programs, while continuing to provide world-class education design and teacher professional development for our partners around the world.
+The company grew fast, providing teacher workshops, unique hybrid-learning professional development, technology consulting, and education design services to schools, universities, and companies around the world.
+A surge in national-level programs, as well as international technology collaborations, allowed Rocky Mountain Education Design to expand into the Pacific Northwest and launch a new chapter as Sky Valley Education Design, in 2019.
+This new effort works to blend problem solving and engineering design, with social change, environmental, and sustainability programs, through student design and research projects, technology integration, and mentorship programs, while continuing to provide world-class education design and teacher professional development for partners around the world.

 Eric truly believes in unlocking the potential in every learner and sharing his passion and boundless enthusiasm for STEAM with diverse teachers and learners of all ages.
-He has directly impacted over 75,000 learners and 10,000 teachers worldwide, and looks forward to inspiring the next generation of scientists, engineers, innovators, makers, and learning professionals.
-When not teaching or writing, Eric can be found in the garden, paddling his canoe, backpacking in the mountains, playing chess, or working in his makerspaces…a.k.a…the garage and barn!
+He has directly impacted over 75,000 learners and 10,000+ teachers worldwide, and looks forward to inspiring the next generation of scientists, engineers, innovators, makers, and learning professionals.
+When not teaching or writing, Eric can be found on the farm, in the garden, paddling his canoe, backpacking in the mountains, playing chess, or working in his makerspace…a.k.a…the garage.
 To learn more about Eric, and his philosophy, impacts, and programs, listen our 3-part feature on the Center for Excellence in STEM Learning at CMU’s “Teach Wonder” podcast from September 2021: